TechnicalBuildingSystems/OpenSmartHomeData/README.md

 ## The Data

 The data set comprises static and dynamic building data.
-The data is hosted in a GraphDB triple store sponsored by Ontotext: [https://rdf.ontotext.com/4139541402/mydb/repositories/OpenSmartHomeDataSet](https://rdf.ontotext.com/4139541402/mydb/repositories/OpenSmartHomeDataSet).
+The data is hosted until 30 July 2019 in a GraphDB triple store sponsored by Ontotext: [https://rdf.ontotext.com/4139541402/mydb/repositories/OpenSmartHomeDataSet](https://rdf.ontotext.com/4139541402/mydb/repositories/OpenSmartHomeDataSet).
+We are currently searching for a new home for the repo, as the GraphDB cloud services ends operation at the 30 July 2019.

 Filename | Description
 --- | ---